mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/operation/op_custom_aot.md

 ## Introduction to Multi-Output Custom Operators of the AOT Type

-Custom operators of the AOT type support multiple outputs (outputs as tuples).
+Custom operators of the AOT-type support multiple outputs (outputs as tuples).
 The definition of the operator file for a custom operator with multiple outputs is similar to that of a single-output operator, but corresponding modifications need to be made based on the multi-output scenario, including:

 - Operator inference function: The output of the `infer` function needs to be written in the form of a tuple;
 - Operator registration file: The names and data type information of multiple outputs need to be listed;
 - Operator computation function: It needs to identify the pointers corresponding to multiple outputs.

-Below, we demonstrate the method of defining a custom operator of the AOT type with multiple outputs using an example.
+Below, we demonstrate the method of defining a custom operator of the AOT-type with multiple outputs using an example.
 For specific file usage, please refer to [here](https://gitee.com/mindspore/mindspore/blob/master/tests/st/graph_kernel/custom/test_custom_aot.py#L405).

 ### Operator Inference Function